inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

-This curriculum outline describes competencies to be achieved, the lists of content required to achieve the competencies in the workshop package, and the program structure of the workshop course .
+This curriculum outline describes competencies to be achieved, the lists of content required to achieve the competencies in the workshop package, and the program structure of the workshop course.
 The workshop consists of beginner, intermediate and advance levels.
 The beginner workshop is mainly aimed to introduce participants to the concept of realistic disaster scenario development and help them become socialized to the concepts and explore all three of the open source tools.
 In contingency planning, having realistic disaster scenarios contribute test significantly to the reliability of the created planning results.
 As complexity and uncertainty are common in developing realistic disaster scenarios, advanced knowledge and skills in mapping and impact calculations using OSM, QGIS, and InaSAFE are required.
 For this reason, the intermediate level of the workshop on OSM, QGIS and InaSAFE is required to further participants’ knowledge and skills to work with the tools in anticipating possible disaster events and impacts.

 The workshop is expected to be furthered with an advanced level course and Workshop for Trainers course of which the curriculum will be developed separately.

 To gain the required competencies, the workshop course is expected to apply andragogical principles (a learning approach for adults) with an emphasis on real tasks in the field and various methods in engaging active participation from the participants.

 LEVELS OF WORKSHOP
 ==================